The South-Western Project (SWP) and is the single largest phase of the Masterplan for the redevelopment of Lord’s.

 An enlarged and deepened basement which will enable vehicles to make deliveries directly to catering facilities etc. underground, removing the need to use the Grace Gate entrance.

-As is the case with the proposed new Warner Stand, the floodlight will be incorporated into the stand, reducing the visual impact of the shaft.
+As is the case with the new Warner Stand, the floodlight will be incorporated into the stand, reducing the visual impact of the shaft.

 The Tavern and Allen stands are no longer fit for purpose.
 They have poor accessibility with no passenger lifts, no facilities for people with disabilities, and limited catering and WC facilities.